WICG/turtledove/FLEDGE.md

 *   interestGroup: The interest group object, as saved during `joinAdInterestGroup()` and perhaps updated via the `dailyUpdateUrl`.
+    * `priority` and `prioritySignalsOverrides` are not included.
+The can be modified by generatedBid() calls, so could theoretically be used to create a cross-site profile of a user by adding data when an interest group participates in an auction, so are not included.
 *   auctionSignals: As provided by the seller in the call to `runAdAuction()`.
 This is the opportunity for the seller to provide information about the page context (ad size, publisher ID, etc), the type of auction (first-price vs second-price), and so on.
 *   perBuyerSignals: The value for _this specific buyer_ as taken from the auction config passed to `runAdAuction()`.
 This can include contextual signals about the page that come from the buyer's server, if the seller is an SSP which performs a real-time bidding call to buyer servers and pipes the response back, or if the publisher page contacts the buyer's server directly.
 If so, the buyer may wish to check a cryptographic signature of those signals inside `generateBid()` as protection against tampering.
 *   trustedBiddingSignals: An object whose keys are the `trustedBiddingSignalsKeys` for the interest group, and whose values are those returned in the `trustedBiddingSignals` request.